What is the Difference Between APR and APY In Crypto?

 Formula For Calculating APY

 Calculating an APY is a little bit more complex than calculating an APR.
-It is still relatively straightforward and can be practical knowledge for serious DeFi users that wish to leverage yield farming strategies.
+It is still relatively straightforward and can be practical knowledge for serious DeFi users who wish to leverage yield farming strategies.
 The formula to calculate APR is:

 APY = (1 + Interest rate / Number of periods in a year)^ Number of periods in a year – 1